Phlypour/Phlypour/README.md

 - 👋 Hi, I’m @Phlypour
 - 👀 I’m interested in re-branching from mainframe administration to coding
-- 🌱 I’m currently learning Python programming language
+- 🌱 I’m currently learning Python programming language, Git and SQL (PostgreSQL)
-- 💞️ I’m looking to collaborate on learning projects first (to be updated in the future)
+- 💞️ I’m looking to collaborate on learning projects first (to be updated in future)
 - 📫 How to reach me - by commenting on my projects

 <!---